-We base our spending in part on our expectations of future revenue levels from the sale of Protandim[®].
+We base our spending in part on our expectations of future revenue levels from the sale of Protandim®.
 If our revenue for a particular period is lower than expected, we will take further steps to reduce our cash operating expenses accordingly.
 Cash generated from operations has been insufficient to satisfy our long-term liquidity requirements, which led us to seek additional financing.
 Additional financing may be dilutive to our existing shareholders.
 In an effort to conserve our cash resources, we initiated reductions in personnel, consulting fees, advertising, and other general and administrative expenses.
-These measures have reduced the scope of our planned operations during the later part of fiscal 2007 and the first six months of fiscal 2008 by reducing our advertising budget to promote Protandim[®].
-By terminating our relationships with certain professional service organizations responsible for operations and marketing, and bringing these tasks in-house, we could experience adverse effects on our future financial performance.
+These measures have reduced the scope of our planned operations during the later part of fiscal 2007 and the first nine months of fiscal 2008 by reducing our advertising budget to promote Protandim®.